-Charges - Traditional Program
+Charges- On Campus Program

 Tuition.
 Tuition is charged at a flat rate for 12 through 18 hours per semester.
 If enrolled in less than 12 hours, tuition is charged at a per credit hour rate.
-Credit hours above 18 are also charged at a per credit hour rate.
-Students not seeking a degree at MCC who would like to take courses for credit may take up to six hours of coursework each semester at a reduced rate.
-There is a lifetime maximum of 18 hours that may be taken at this reduced non-degree rate.
+Credit hours above 18 are also charged an additional per credit hour rate as well as the flat rate.
+The credit hours charged may include both on-campus or online classes.